CVE-2025-59139

 Overview

-A security vulnerability (CVE-2025-59139) was discovered in Hono, a Web application framework that provides support for any JavaScript runtime.
-The vulnerability affects versions prior to 4.9.7 and was disclosed on September 12, 2025.
-The issue involves a flaw in the bodyLimit middleware that could allow bypassing the configured request body size limit when conflicting HTTP headers were present (GitHub Advisory).
+CVE-2025-59139 affects Hono, a Web application framework that provides support for any JavaScript runtime.
+The vulnerability was discovered in versions prior to 4.9.7, where a flaw in the bodyLimit middleware could allow bypassing the configured request body size limit when conflicting HTTP headers were present.
+The issue was disclosed on September 12, 2025, and primarily affects the body size limit validation mechanism (GitHub Advisory).

 Technical details

-The vulnerability stems from incorrect header prioritization in the bodyLimit middleware.
-The middleware previously prioritized the Content-Length header even when a Transfer-Encoding: chunked header was also included.
-According to HTTP specifications, Content-Length must be ignored when both headers are present.
-This implementation flaw allowed oversized request bodies to bypass the configured size limit.
-The vulnerability has been assigned a CVSS v3.1 base score of 5.3 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:L (GitHub Advisory, NVD).
+The vulnerability stems from incorrect header precedence handling in the bodyLimit middleware.
+The middleware previously prioritized the Content-Length header even when a Transfer-Encoding: chunked header was also included, contrary to HTTP specification requirements.
+According to RFC 7230, when both headers are present, Transfer-Encoding should take precedence and Content-Length must be ignored.
+This implementation flaw could allow oversized request bodies to bypass the configured limit.
+The vulnerability has been assigned a CVSS v3.1 base score of 5.3 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:L (GitHub Advisory).

 Impact